Conjectur/Conjectur-SDK/README.md

 ![](http://images.conjectur.com/documentation/Conjectur-SDK/052_addLibBrowse.png)
 ![](http://images.conjectur.com/documentation/Conjectur-SDK/053_addedLib.png)

-Select libConjecturSDK.a from the list of available libraries.

 ### Setup for Unlock Partners

 If you are an Unlock Partner, you will need to make two additional modifications.